WE INVENTED JURY RESEARCH

 Mr. Paterson graduated from UCLA with a B.S. in Applied Mathematics and has an M.B.A. from Harvard Business School.

-Dr. Silverstein has more than 25 years of experience in the trial consulting industry.
-She has served alongside Dr. Donald Vinson and Steve Paterson as a litigation consultant in some of the most well-known trials in recent legal history.
+Dr. Silverstein has more than 25 years of experience in the trial research industry.
+She has served alongside Dr. Donald Vinson and Steve Paterson as a litigation strategist in some of the most well-known trials in recent legal history.
 These cases have included Fortune 500 companies across the United States.
 She assisted Daniel Petrocelli and his trial team during the O.J.
 Simpson civil trial for the Goldman family.
-Along with Mr. Paterson, she consulted on the Oklahoma City bombing case, in the case against the accounting firm Arthur Anderson, and assisted with the successful prosecutions of former Louisiana governor Edwin W. Edwards and U.S. Congressman Walter Tucker.
-She has also consulted on and assisted in jury selection in capital murder trials for several State Attorneys General and has worked with the DOJ on civil rights issues, including the Len Davis trial in New Orleans.
+Along with Mr. Paterson, she worked on the Oklahoma City bombing case, in the case against the accounting firm Arthur Anderson, and assisted with the successful prosecutions of former Louisiana governor Edwin W. Edwards and U.S. Congressman Walter Tucker.
+She has also assisted in jury selection in capital murder trials for several State Attorneys General and has worked with the DOJ on civil rights issues, including the Len Davis trial in New Orleans.
 In addition, she has served on the faculty of prosecution training institutes including the New York Prosecutors Training Institute.

 Dr. Silverstein obtained her undergraduate education at the University of Missouri, postgraduate education in Statistics and Psychometrics at CSULB, Ed.D.
 (ABD) & Ph.D. at USC and Psy.D.
 From California Coast University.

-Mr. Perlut has nearly 20 years of experience as a litigation consultant.
+Mr. Perlut has nearly 20 years of experience as a litigation strategist.
 He has been responsible for developing and presenting strategic recommendations for crafting enhanced, persuasive communications based on the analysis and interpretation of quantitative and qualitative research findings.
 He has advised clients on jury selection using multi-dimensional profiling models designed to identify juror bias during the voir dire process.
 He has evaluated and assisted fact and expert witnesses preparing to testify at trial.
 And he has created and executed sophisticated jury research methodologies, designed survey instruments and procedures, and managed all aspects of multi-phase projects for clients and their counsel.

 Mr. Perlut graduated from Northwestern University with a B.A. in Psychology and Political Science.